cuhksam/emnlp2019.github.io/scripts/README.md

     - `data/app/authors-to-presentations-links.csv`
     - `data/app/sessions-to-presentations-links.csv`

-4. Upload the file `all-sessions-ids-as-names.csv` into the "Schedule" section of the app.
+4. Upload the file `all-sessions-ids-as-names.csv` into the "Full Schedule" section of the app.

-5. Upload the file `all-authors-ids-as-names.csv` into the "Authors" custom list section of the app.
+5. Upload the file `all-authors-ids-as-names.csv` into the "All Authors" custom list section of the app.

-6. Upload the file `authors-to-presentations-links.csv` into the "Links" part of the "Authors" section of the app.
+6. Upload the file `authors-to-presentations-links.csv` into the "Links" part of the "All Authors" section of the app.

-7. Upload the file `sessions-to-presentations-links.csv` into the "Links" part of the "Schedule" section of the app.
+7. Upload the file `sessions-to-presentations-links.csv` into the "Links" part of the "Full Schedule" section of the app.

 8. Export the CSVs for the "Schedule Sessions" and "Authors" from the Guidebook dashboard under "Advanced Tools" -> "Export Data".